SaraSoleymani/sales-outreach-agent-n8n/README.md

 ---

-*Part of the [Building with Agentic AI](https://www.linkedin.com) series — weekly frameworks, real examples, and practical workflows.
+*Part of my 10 Week Building with Agentic AI series — weekly frameworks, real examples, and practical workflows.
 No hype.*
 *Folllow the serries eitehr on my [LinkedIn](https://www.linkedin.com/in/sarasoleymani/) or [Medium](https://sarasoleymani.medium.com/).